MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        userDocument: UserDocument, // an object with the video information
+        userDocument: UserDocument, // an object with the user information
     }
     ```